findmypast/recruitment-test-data-engineering/Readme.md

 - Familiarity with Docker for container management, which we use through the Docker Compose tool.
 You will need Docker and Docker Compose installed on your development machine.
 - Familiarity with Git for source control, and a github.com account which will be used for sharing your code.

-We have included example data and scripts.
-The example schema creates a simple table, with example scripts in three common languages to load data from a CSV file and output to a JSON file.
+We have included example data and programme code.
+The example schema creates a simple table, with example code in several common programming languages to load data from a CSV file and output to a JSON file.
 There are instructions towards the bottom of this document explaining how to use the Docker containers, start the database, and use the examples.

 ## Background